- PhMuseum 2020 Women Photographers Grant

 - Locations Haiti, Jacmel, Philadelphia, New York, Brooklyn

-A huge part of my identity and the relationships with those around me stems from familial interactions.
-Things happen to us, we happen to people, and through these interactions, stories are made.
+A huge part of my identity and the relationships to those around me stems from familial interactions.
+Things happen to us, we happen to people, and through these interactions stories are made.

 Over the course of my life, I’ve had the desire to know who my mother was before my time.
 Two years ago, I found her only surviving photo album and inside were water-stained pages of photos that friends and family in Haiti had sent her.
 Through the colors and smells, memories came flooding back to me and something clicked; I felt reconnected and it launched me on what had felt like my life’s mission to reconnecting with my familial history.
 Finding the album prompted many conversations about my history.
 Not having any records of my mother in her youth along with the absence of her presence after her passing, there has been a need to fill this sort of emptiness.

 My work explores knowledge through the realm of spirituality and the physical, speaking to the ways that family, social status and trauma may be carried in the body.
 Much of my work occurs through active listening, observation and recollection.
 I began making images of the women who were connected to me through my mother’s life and in a way, it became a search for my mother through them.
 While sharing memories of her, they also shared some of their own stories of their migration to the United States.